 Bloomington, Indiana is a mid-sized city offering many amenities and opportunities for recreation, entertainment, and diversion.
 The wooded university campus, recognized as one of the most beautiful in the country, features an historic core of renovated limestone buildings surrounded by modern additions designed to enhance the congenial aesthetic.
 The campus features state-of-the-art museums, laboratories, sports facilities, libraries, and centers for conducting research.
-The Mathers Museum of World Cultures, home of Traditional Arts Indiana, maintains a particularly close relationship with the faculty and students of our department.

 Warm & Welcoming